WWPCA/IELTSGCP/replit.md

 ### Overview

-IELTS GenAI Prep is an AI-powered platform designed for IELTS test preparation.
+IELTS AI Prep is an AI-powered platform designed for IELTS test preparation.
 It offers comprehensive assessment services for both Academic and General Training IELTS exams.
 The platform utilizes a cost-optimized hybrid architecture, combining AWS Bedrock Nova Micro for text assessment and Google Gemini 2.5 Flash Live API for audio conversations, ensuring high-quality, AI-driven evaluation across all IELTS criteria.
 Key features include QR code authentication for a seamless mobile-to-web user experience and AI for detailed feedback generation.
 The project aims to provide accessible and consistent IELTS preparation, leveraging AI to enhance the learning experience.

 ### User Preferences